 It is noteworthy that in 2013 China undertook a comprehensive reform of its SOE regulatory regime.
 The aim of this reform was to shift the focus of regulation from managing assets to managing capital.
 The reform essentially reallocated the corporate governance managerial monitoring function exercised through shareholder voting rights by SASAC to state-owned capital investment companies.
-This reform model was reportedly influenced by Singapore's Temasek Holdings model - with the aim of creating an institutional architecture that removed direct political interference from boardroom level decision making in SOEs.
-Additionally,
+This reform model was reportedly influenced by Singapore's Temasek Holdings model-with the aim of creating an institutional architecture that removed

-^{108 &}lt;insert pinyin > (范军利), Haitong Zhengquan Huanke Ji (海通证券换壳记) [Haitong Securities Changed its Target in Backdoor Listing], Caixin (Chinese name) [english translation], June 25, 2007, https://magazine.caixin.com/2007-06-25/100077908.html.
+111 Fan Junli (范军利), Haitong Zhengquan Huanke Ji (海通证券换壳记) [Haitong Securities Changed its Target in Backdoor Listing], Caixin (财新), June 25, 2007, https://magazine.caixin.com/2007-06-25/100077908.html.
 Haitong Securities originally intended to go public through backdoor listing by merging with a listed company in Northeast China, but due to intervention by the Shanghai Municipal Government, the plan was temporarily changed to a backdoor listing through a locally listed company in Shanghai, as the former would change the company's registration state.

-109 Zhonggong Zhongyang Guanyu Quanmian Shenhua Gaige Ruogan Zhongda Wenti de Jueding (中共中央关于全面深化改革若干重大问题的决定) [The Decision on Major Issues Concerning Comprehensively Deepening Reforms] (passed by the 18th Central Committee of CCP, 3rd Plenary Session, Nov.
+112 Zhonggong Zhongyang Guanyu Quanmian Shenhua Gaige Ruogan Zhongda Wenti de Jueding (中共中央关于全面深化改革若干重大问题的决定) [The Decision on Major Issues Concerning Comprehensively Deepening Reforms] (passed by the 18th Central Committee of CCP, 3rd Plenary Session, Nov.
 12, 2013).

-110 Guanyu Guli he Guifan Guoyou Qiye Touzi Xiangmu Yinru Feiguoyou Ziben de Zhidao Yijian (关于鼓励和规范国有企业投资项目引入非国有资本的指导意见) [Guiding Opinions on Encouraging and Regulating the Introduction of Non-State-owned Capital into Investment Projects of State-owned Enterprises] (promulgated by the PRC National Development and Reform Commission et al., May 21, 2017, effective Oct.
-26, 2015); Guoqi the mixed-ownership reforms have led to increased penetration of state ownership into the private sector, with state-owned capital operation companies and their affiliated equity funds and investment companies actively exercising shareholder rights in private enterprises.
-111 Furthermore, there has always been a significant amount of mutual investment and cross-shareholdings among state-owned enterprises, which has been either driven by government policies or commercial in nature.
-112 In addition, the Chinese government has a long history of encouraging the development of Chinese institutional investors to act as a mechanism to enhance shareholder monitoring in POEs and SOEs - something which has accelerated more recently.
-113 Also, since 2015, SASAC has encouraged strategic investors to invest in state-owned holding companies to enhance managerial monitoring by encouraging such investors to become actively engaged shareholders with a focus on wealth maximization.
-114 The net effect of these legal innovations and reforms has been a significant rise in "state-owned" financial or strategic shareholders.
+direct political interference from boardroom level decision making in SOEs.
+113 Additionally, the mixed-ownership reforms have led to increased penetration of state ownership into the private sector, with state-owned capital operation companies and their affiliated equity funds and investment companies actively exercising shareholder rights in private enterprises.
+114 Furthermore, there has always been a significant amount of mutual investment and crossshareholdings among state-owned enterprises, which has been driven by government policies or has been commercial in nature.
+115 In addition, the Chinese government has a long history of encouraging the development of Chinese institutional investors to act as a mechanism to enhance shareholder monitoring in POEs and SOEs-something which has accelerated more recently.
+116 Also, since 2015, SASAC has encouraged strategic investors to invest in stateowned holding companies to enhance managerial monitoring by encouraging such investors to become actively engaged shareholders with a focus on wealth maximization.
+117 The net effect of these legal innovations and reforms has been a significant rise in "state-owned" financial or strategic shareholders.
 According to SASAC's regulatory regime, such investors are required to exercise their voting rights to maximize the shareholder value of the companies in which they invest.
-115
+118